gindiehl/better-doc/README.md

 # Better Doctor

-This web application is used to connect patients to doctors in their cities.
+This web application connects patients to doctors in their cities.

 ### Requires